XmacsLabs/mogan/README.md

 Mogan is named after Mount Mogan[^1], a famous attraction in my hometown. 墨干(Mogan) literally means "dried ink".
 The word is derived from 莫干(Mogan) which is a combination of 莫(Mo) and 干(Gan)[^2].

-GNU TeXmacs is for Scientists, Mogan is for Writers.
+GNU TeXmacs is for Scientists, Mogan is for human beings.

 ## Plans
 Mogan v1.0 (based on GNU TeXmacs 2.1.1) will be a baseline release with the following three major changes: